updated

 Cultural exchange and learning opportunities

-Our remote setting and the wilderness around the property allows helpers to get a digital detox and spend quiet regenerative time by themselves, allowing for a deep immersion in nature.
-They will learn about food sustainability in the North by experiencing directly the work that is required to grow, process and store your own vegetables , and what it means to live off-grid.
-Depending on the season, helpers might learn skills related to medicine-making, the ethics of wild-harvesting, and fermentation.
+Our remote setting allows for connecting with the wilderness on and around the property, as well as the opportunity for a quiet, regenerative "digital detox".
+You will learn about food sustainability in the North by experiencing directly the work that is required to grow, process and store your own vegetables, and what it means to live off-grid.
+Depending on the season, you might learn skills related to medicine-making, the ethics of wild-harvesting, and fermentation.
+However, while we love to share these skills, we don't always have energy (and time!) to entertain helpers after help hours.
+Lunchtime on help days is our only dedicated time for socializing with our helpers.

 • Help